jwin200/Python-Image-Generator/README.md

 `python3 main.py -p adj1,noun1 adj2,noun2`

 and so on with any number of adjective-noun pairs.
-To specify a folder to download images into, use the `-f` flag:
+To specify a folder for your completed image, use the `-f` flag:

-`python3 main.py -p adj1,noun1 adj2,noun2 -f ~/images_here`
+`python3 main.py -p adj1,noun1 adj2,noun2 -f images`

-The program defaults to creating a `downloads/` folder for this and a `temp/` folder for intermediate image generation.
-The final image can be found in the `final/` folder.
+As the program runs, it will create a local `temp` folder where intermediate images will be stored.
+You can delete this folder after every run or use it to view these incomplete images and masks.

 ### Adjectives